juhasev/sample-ninja-help/panelist-manager-quality.md

 A quality event is triggered if the panelist is reconciled in a project or returned to Sample Ninja with the status "quality."
 You should always reconcile for your projects to catch repeat offenders easily.

 #### Speeding
 A speeding event is triggered when a panelist completes a survey too fast.
 The speeding threshold is set in the panel settings.
 Suppose we have a project where the estimated LOI is set to 10 minutes.
 If the speeding threshold is set to 50%, any panelist who completes the project in under 5 minutes will be flagged.
+If a panelist completes the project in less than 1% of the LOI the panelist flagged with **Link Manipulation** event.

 #### Completed, profile or quota
 Each time panelist is returned to Sample Ninja with the status "completed," "quota" or "profile," the quality score is incremented.